Survival Fishing Tin

 Snare Wire: The Hunting Component

 The snare wire in the survival fishing tin is there for catching small game.
-Technically, the post should read hunting and fishing survival tin.
+Technically, the post should read hunting and fishing survival tin as it offers a variety of wilderness survival techniques.

 A small snare wire is less to carry than a bow or firearm.
 For anyone not licensed, firearms are out anyway – and it can be a lengthy process to go through.
 You can purchase snare wire at your local hardware store and have peace of mind for your next outdoor adventure.
 You don’t have to get off the couch – you can even order snare wire online.